To Repeat or Not To Repeat: Insights from Scaling LLM under Token-Crisis: Can Regularization Alleviate Multi-Epoch Degradation?

 \textbf{Insight (8): Dropout as an Effective yet Underutilized Regularization Technique in LLM} An interesting observation is that most existing LLMs with over 10 billion parameters, such as GPT-3, PaLM, LLaMA, Chinchilla, and Gopher, do not utilize dropout as a regularization technique.
 We hypothesize that the reason is that using dropout can potentially slow down the model's learning process when an ample amount of training data is available, as demonstrated in Table~\ref{tbl:tricks_ablation}.
 However, it is worth noting that Galactica~\citep{taylor2022galactica} is an exception as they incorporate dropout in their training process.
 This could explain why they were able to successfully train a 120 billion-parameter model without experiencing overfitting, despite emphasizing the importance of data quality as a key factor in their work.
 Please note We have investigated the influence of data quality in Section~\ref{sec:data} and found it to be less significant than we thought.

 \textbf{Insight (9): Gradual Integration of Dropout during Training} In order to ensure that the model performs well throughout the entire training process, we explore an alternative approach where dropout is introduced only at a later stage of the training process.
-This approach allows us to strike a balance between regularization and model performance.
+For the early stage of training, we do not use dropout.
 In Figure~\ref{fig:dropout_stage}, we conducted an experiment using $2^{27}$ tokens for $2^{8}$ epochs, where a Large-level model was pretrained for a total of $2^{19}$ steps.
 In the first $2^{15}$ steps, we did not employ dropout, and for the remaining $2^{19}-2^{15}$ steps, we applied dropout with a rate of 0.1.
 The results show that the model with dropout introduced at a later stage performs comparably to the model with dropout from the beginning.
 Upon closer examination, we also observed that the model using dropout later outperforms the model with dropout from the start during the early stages of pre-training.
 These findings suggest that gradually integrating dropout during training can achieve comparable performance to using dropout from the beginning, while potentially offering some advantages in the initial phases of training.
 This approach allows for flexibility in the application of dropout, ensuring the model's performance is not compromised during the early training stage.

 \textbf{Insight (10): Dropout Performance at Different Model Scales} While dropout has shown promising results at the Base-level, we aimed to investigate its effectiveness when scaling up the models.
 We conducted experiments using dropout with a rate of 0.1 and trained models with limited data for multiple epochs, as shown in Figure~\ref{fig:diff_scales_dropout}.
 The results clearly demonstrate that dropout can have a significant positive impact on performance across different scales of models.
 However, it is important to note that dropout is not a perfect solution, particularly when dealing with XL-scale model.
 Even with dropout applied, there is still a slight drop in validation accuracy at the later stages of training for the XL-level model.
 This suggests that while dropout can effectively mitigate overfitting and improve performance, it may face additional challenges when scaling up to larger models.